Suitcase startup Away just landed $50M to fuel its explosive growth

 In just two and a half years, Away, the luggage brand founded by Steph Korey and Jen Rubio, has sold more than half a million suitcases.
-It’s already profitable, and today, the brand announces that it has landed another $50 million to continue its impressive growth trajectory.
+It’s already profitable, and today, the brand announced that it has landed another $50 million to continue its impressive growth trajectory.

 In February 2016, the brand launched with just one product, a $225 hardshell carry-on suitcase that came in four colors and had a lifetime guarantee.
-The brand was an instant hit, and responding to customer requests, the brand has expanded its line to include checked suitcases, kid’s suitcases, and a suite of travel accessories ranging from toiletry cases to packing cubes to bags that slide neatly into the handles of your suitcase.
+The brand was an instant hit, and responding to customer requests, the brand has expanded its line to include checked suitcases, kids’ suitcases, and a suite of travel accessories ranging from toiletry cases to packing cubes to bags that slide neatly into the handles of your suitcase.

 While Away sells most of its products online, it has also opened stores in New York, Los Angeles, San Francisco, and Austin, where customers can sample the bags and also enter the brand’s world, which is all about adventure, exploration, and the excitement of travel.
 This new cash will allow the brand to open six new stores by the end of the year.